North Yorkshire Police to get new headquarters in Thirsk

 Proceeds from the sale of Newby Wiske Hall, reserves and a "small amount" of borrowing will fund the plan, a spokesman said.

-The force said it could not yet say how much borrowing would be needed or which sites in Thirsk were being considered for the build.'Not sustainable'
+The force said it could not yet say how much borrowing would be needed or which sites in Thirsk were being considered for the build.

 Julia Mulligan, police and crime commissioner, said funds for the project would not come from the same budget as police officers.